-Sweeney was defeated by the unknown Republican Edward Durr, a truck driver who raised a small amount of money in his campaign but succeeded in pulling an upset.
+Sweeney was defeated by the unknown Republican Edward Durr.
+He’s a truck driver who raised a small amount of money in his campaign but succeeded in pulling an upset.

 The defeat of Steve Sweeney is monumental.
 He is the longest-serving Senate President in New Jersey’s history.
-Sweeney took office in 2010 when he defeated Dick Codey (D-Essex), who, by virtue of the office, was briefly Governor.
+Sweeney took office in 2010 when he defeated Dick Codey (D-Essex), who, by the office, was briefly Governor.
 Thus, he has long dominated the Statehouse.
-As the ally of South Jersey Boss George Norcross III, he exerted a lot of clout during the administration of former Governor Chris Christie and Governor Phil Murphy (D).
+He was a strong ally of South Jersey Boss George Norcross III.
+Sweeney exerted a lot of clout during the administration of former Governor Chris Christie and Governor Phil Murphy (D).

 Despite being a Vice President of the Ironworkers union, Sweeney locked horns with progressives many times, including Governor Phil Murphy.
-After a series of fights, in 2017, the NJ Education Association (NJEA) spent millions on a pro-Trump Republican in their ultimately futile attempt to remove Sweeney from power.
-The race created a lot of animosity between Sweeney and Murphy, which made making deals on legislation more difficult.
+The NJ Education Association (NJEA) spent millions on a pro-Trump Republican in their futile attempt to remove Sweeney from power.
+They had been fighting for years.
+The race created a lot of animosity between Sweeney and Murphy.
+That made making deals on legislation more difficult.

 Sweeney has yet to concede the race.